Bachelor of Science (Honours) in Food Safety and Technology

 Professional Recognition

-- Students may earn the Hazard Analysis Critical Control Point (HACCP) Intermediate Certificate and will be issued an additional ISO22000 certificate upon completion of the core subject Food Sanitation and Safety Management.
+- Students may obtain the HACCP Intermediate Certificate and ISO22000 certificate upon completion of the core subject Food Sanitation and Safety Management.

-- Graduates are automatically recognised as Hygiene Managers by the Food and Environmental Hygiene Department.
+- Graduates are automatically recognised as Hygiene Manager by the Food and Environmental Hygiene Department.

-- Graduates with 3 years of work experience in the food industry or a relevant industry are eligible to apply for the qualification “Certified Food Scientist” from the IFT.
+- Graduates with three years of work experience in the food or relevant industry are eligible to apply for the qualification “Certified Food Scientist” from the IFT.
 Please visit the IFT website for more information (https://www.ift.org/career-development/certification/get-your-cfs).

 Career Prospects